Takaka Golf Club

 We never did quite figure out how to play Cherry Island, the 384-yard par 4 fifth hole.
 With a large pine tree growing almost directly in the middle of the fairway, the ocean right, and more pine trees left, we were forced to hit iron off the tee.
 While not fans of holes that don’t offer multiple ways to play, we will admit that the view out to the sea was beautiful!

-I played the holes a couple times each and learned nothing from the first round but enjoyed them just the same!
+I played the holes a couple of times each and learned nothing from the first round.
+But, I enjoyed them just the same!

 The Absolute Right Decision

 After playing Hump and Hallow one final time, I made my way back to our campervan.
 We took a long walk on the deserted beach of Golden Bay.
 With blue skies above, we finished the evening with dinner that we prepared and ate on the clubhouse terrace.